agungTuanany/NodeJS_course_by_maximillian/chapter-3_understanding_the_basic/README.md

 Then something important happened, we never **left** that program.
 The reason for this is an important concept in NodeJS called `event-loop`, this is basically a loop process which is managed by NodeJS which keeps on running as there is work to do.
-It keeps on running as log as there are `event listenrers` registered and one `event listener` we did register and we never unregistered is that **incoming** request listener we passed or we setup with the help create server.
+It keeps on running as log as there are `event listeners` registered and one `event listener` we did register and we never unregistered is that **incoming** request listener we passed or we setup with the help create server.